mbabynames search ✿

 Oakley Katherine

-Oakley ("noble and strong") and Katherine ("pure").
+Oakley ("oak meadow") and Katherine ("pure").
 Two distinct meanings that create a name with range.
 Oakley is 2 syllables.
 Katherine at 3 adds length and rhythm.

 Oakley Genevieve